 Many people, especially seniors, have misconceptions of what strength training actually is.
-Maybe thinking about big young guys in the gym bench pressing a ton or fitness girls taking Instagram photos in trendy gym outfits.
+Maybe thinking about big young guys in the gym bench pressing a metric ton.
+Or fitness girls taking Instagram photos in trendy gym outfits.

-There is even this common misconception that lifting weights means you are a dumb meathead and a narcissistic bodybuilder who likes to watch themselves in the mirror.
+There is even this common misconception that lifting weights means you are a dumb meathead.
+Or a narcissistic bodybuilder who likes to watch themselves in the mirror.

 This couldn’t actually be farther from the truth.
-Strength training improves your health and functionality incredibly well and doing it correctly teaches you perseverance, regularity, and dedication.
+Strength training improves your health and functionality incredibly well.
+Doing it correctly teaches you perseverance, regularity, and dedication.
 It also allows you to see the incredible potential of your body.
 You are stronger than you think.

-This is why understanding how strength training works is important before going to the gym.
-It’s all about learning the proper techniques, lifting as little as needed to cause adaptation and progressively increasing the weights over a long period of time.
+This is why understanding how strength training works is essential before going to the gym.
+It’s all about learning the proper techniques, lifting as little as needed to cause adaptation.
+And progressively increasing the weights over a long period of time.
 It’s not a race it’s a marathon.

 Building serious strength takes years but in the beginning, your strength gains will be the fastest.
 Doing strength training for just a month will improve your strength and mobility immensely if you have been inactive and sedentary in recent years.